maedoc/minipach/README.md

 - data driven => gitea/minio notifications, inotify, ci system

-Each of these contraints can be relaxed w/o compromising the whole idea, but a full running system w/ datalad, snakemake, gitea & minio requires just a Python env for datalad & the gitea & minio binaries.
-The resulting Docker image is about 200 MB, though each part could be installed by a user e.g. in their $HOME on an HPC system if required.
+Each of these contraints can be relaxed w/o compromising the whole idea, but a full running example w/ datalad, snakemake, gitea & minio would require just a Python env for datalad & the gitea & minio binaries, installable in single 2GB container or multiple or just in a $PREFIX or a user $HOME.

 ## Tools